albinekcom/NotNilChallenge/README.md

 $ swift test
 ```

-> Modify `attempts` parameter in `NotNilChallengeTests` class to check performance for more / fewer runs.
+> Modify `attempts` property in `NotNilChallengeTests` class to check performance for more / fewer runs.

 ## Test Environment